kumar26apurv/sensai/README.md

 # 🤖 AI Career Coach – Full Stack Career Guidance Platform

-A modern **AI-powered Career Coaching Web Application** built using **React 19 + Next.js 15** and powered by **Gemini AI**.
+A modern **AI-powered Career Coaching Web Application** built using **React 19 + Next.js 15** and powered by **GROQ AI**.
 This platform helps users improve their career prospects with AI-driven insights, mock interviews, resume building, and performance tracking — making it a standout project for your portfolio and resume.

 ---